bruceskingle/marco-sparko/docs/octopus/webUiQueriesMyEnergy.md

 ```

-It sort of looks like all consumption during the smart charge windows is at a rate of 6.667 p/kWh
+It sort of looks like all consumption during the smart charge windows is at a rate of 6.667 p/kWh, which is the VAT exclusive Intelligent Go night rate.
+The charges outside the smart charge windows are all at 23.231 p/kWh which is the VAT exclusive Intelligent Go day rate.

 Indeed, this is exactly the total import for these times
 ```